HealthCatalyst/documentation/README.md

 ## Python sphinx update instructions

+Pre-requisites:

+- Clone the healthcareai-py repo in addition to the documentation repo

+- Install the packages in healthcareai-py/dev-requirements.txt

 1) `cd` to the docs directory in the healthcareai-py repo

 2) Edit the .rst files within docs folder